smordan2/DSCI-LIB350_Greek_Mythology/pages/about.md

 Our audience will be those intrigued by Greek mythology, gender studies, art history, religion and philosophy.
 This may materialize in fellow digital humanities scholars, or simply a lover of the Percy Jackson series.
 As such, our audience can use this collection as a foundation for their own research on aforementioned topics, or to provide a nuanced understanding of history.
 Our collection includes a variety of art forms sourced from a variety of museums and aggregators: the Metropolitan Museum of Art, New York Public Library and Smithsonian, to name a few.
 One can find anything from ancient coins and 17th century glass slides to sculptures and 18th century engravings.

+## GitHub Repository
+If you would like to view the bones of this collection, please feel free to visit our GitHub repository at: https://github.com/smordan2/DSCI-LIB350_Greek_Mythology

 ## Acknowledgements

 Special thank you to Franny Gaede, Rayne Vieger and Erin Winter for your guidance and expertise throughout the project.